hirosystems/stacks-devnet-api/README.md

 You should now be ready to deploy this service to your local Kubernetes cluster!

 ## Deploying the Stable Version
-Running
+In your terminal, rum
 ```
 kubectl --context kind-kind apply -f ./templates/stacks-devnet-api.template.yaml
 ```
-installs the [latest version of this service](https://quay.io/repository/hirosystems/stacks-devnet-api?tab=history) that has been deployed to docker (or, to quay for now).
+to install the [latest version of this service](https://quay.io/repository/hirosystems/stacks-devnet-api?tab=history) that has been deployed to docker (or, to quay for now).
 This service should now be fully running on your Kubernetes cluster.
 See the [usage](#usage) sections for steps on how to use the service.

 ## Deploying a Development Build
 Any changes made to this code base can be tested, in part, by running `cargo run`.
 However, some features won't be available when running the service this way.
 Some of the inter-pod communication that takes place requires connected services to be running _in_ Kubernetes.